Independent African news, markets, culture and politics.

 NNPC/Heirs Energies JV Adds Over 135 MMscf/d To Gas Supply • Channels Television

-The NNPC/Heirs Energies OML 17 Joint Venture has successfully completed a pioneering rigless recompletion of a non-associated gas well, resulting in a significant increase in gas output.
-The innovative intervention, a first in Nigeria, has doubled the joint venture’s gas production to a peak of 135 million standard cubic feet per day.
-This substantial boost to domestic gas supply is expected to strengthen the nation’s energy security.
+The NNPC/Heirs Energies OML 17 Joint Venture has successfully completed a pioneering rig‑less recompletion of a non‑associated gas well, marking a first in Nigeria.
+This innovative intervention doubled the joint venture’s gas production, reaching a peak of 135 million standard cubic feet per day and delivering a substantial boost to domestic gas supply that is expected to strengthen the nation’s energy security.

-The well at the center of this success had previously been shut in due to excessive water production.
-However, Heirs Energies engineered a rigless through-tubing recompletion into an untapped reservoir interval, completing the operation safely and efficiently.
-The project was completed at just 15% of the cost of drilling a new well, setting a new standard for rigless solutions in Nigeria’s upstream sector.
+The achievement has drawn high‑level recognition.
+Olu Verheijen, Special Adviser to the President on Energy, congratulated the Heirs Energies team on their success.
+The well at the centre of the project had previously been shut in due to excessive water production.
+Heirs Energies engineered a rig‑less through‑tubing recompletion into an untapped reservoir interval, completing the operation safely and efficiently.
+The project cost only 15 % of what drilling a new well would have required, setting a new standard for rig‑less solutions in Nigeria’s upstream sector.

-The NNPC/Heirs Energies OML 17 Joint Venture’s achievement demonstrates the power of partnership, disciplined execution, and innovation in driving substantial value for Nigeria.
-The joint venture continues to advance gas-focused, innovation-driven developments, aiming to expand domestic gas supply, strengthen electricity generation, and support broader economic and industrial growth.
-With this milestone, Heirs Energies reinforces its commitment to supporting Nigeria’s gas-to-power agenda through responsible and performance-driven upstream operations.
+The NNPC/Heirs Energies OML 17 Joint Venture’s accomplishment demonstrates the power of partnership, disciplined execution, and innovation in delivering substantial value for Nigeria.
+The joint venture continues to pursue gas‑focused, innovation‑driven developments aimed at expanding domestic gas supply, strengthening electricity generation, and supporting broader economic and industrial growth.
+With this milestone, Heirs Energies reaffirms its commitment to Nigeria’s gas‑to‑power agenda through responsible, performance‑driven upstream operations.

 Scroll to Top